Phil Sayer: Early life and career

 Sayer was born Philip Clift, on 18 May 1953, in Norwich, Norfolk, the son of Cyril Clift, a town planner.
 His parents’ marriage was not a success, and his mother Hazel moved the family to Liverpool, where she later remarried.
 He was educated at Merchant Taylors' Boys' School at Great Crosby on Merseyside, where he was a member of the successful public speaking team.

 From 1976 Sayer, having adopted his stepfather's surname as a stage name, was a newsreader on BBC North West Tonight, where he remained for ten years.
 After that he was a presenter on several radio stations, including Piccadilly Radio, where he began in 1976, Red Rose Radio, BBC GMR (now BBC Radio Manchester), Radio City, Jazz FM and Smooth FM.

-His voice was used at many British railway stations.
-The provision of announcements regarding train arrivals, departures and cancellations or delays, as well as general information for the travelling public.
-Sayer would probably be best remembered for his voice, on the London Underground system, warning passengers to ”mind the gap” and "stand clear of the doors please".
-He also announced the trains for South West Trains (now South Western Railway).
-Sayer's obituary in The New York Times suggested that the "'mind the gap'... warning is one of the system's most distinctive features".
+From the early 1990s onwards, Sayer's voice was used at many British railway stations, particularly those in Southern and Western England, providing announcements regarding train arrivals, departures and cancellations or delays, as well as general information for the travelling public.
+At many of these stations, his voice would be used alongside that of Celia Drummond, who Sayer would refer to as his "railway wife".
+Sayer could also frequently be heard on the London Underground system, warning passengers to ”mind the gap” and "stand clear of the doors please".
+Sayer's obituary in The New York Times suggested that the 'mind the gap' warning is "one of the system's most distinctive features".
 Rail staff referred to his voice as "Metal Mickey".

-His voice may also be heard in announcements on The Smiler rollercoaster at Alton Towers and on the audio at the Beatles Story Exhibition, Albert Dock Liverpool.
+Sayer's voice may also be heard in announcements on the West Midlands Metro, on The Smiler rollercoaster at Alton Towers, and on the audio at the Beatles Story Exhibition, Albert Dock Liverpool.